danryan/overwatch-client/README.md

 The client is installed via rubygems

-    gem install monitaur
+    gem install overwatch

-This creates the executable `monitaur`.
-On the first run, `monitaur` checks for the existence of:
+This creates the executable `overwatch`.
+On the first run, `overwatch` checks for the existence of:

-    /var/log/monitaur.log
+    /var/log/overwatch.log
-    /etc/monitaur
+    /etc/overwatch
-    /var/cache/monitaur/plugins
+    /var/cache/overwatch/plugins

 ## Plugins